voloved/pokeemerald_fork/README.md

 To build it, use [LunarIPS](https://fusoya.eludevisibility.org/lips/) and your legally obtained copy of Pokémon Emerald (those devs who made the game 20 years ago gotta eat too).

  ![Example](https://i.imgur.com/KSMvc0h.png)
+ ## Not Yet Versioned
+ - Using Pokémon Center restores all Pokémon in the PC.

 ## v2.3.1
- - Fly Will Only Be Displayed by Pokémon Who Cannot Learn iit If Flying Is Currently Allowed.
+ - Fly Will Only Be Displayed by Pokémon Who Cannot Learn it If Flying Is Currently Allowed.
  - Bugfix where Dad giving SS Ticket causes him to not move.

 ## v2.3.0